comanchechao/GreezEyewearWebApp/README.md

-# AzimOptics-WebApp
+# GreezEyewear-WebApp

-AzimOptic WebApp, a web app designed for Azim Optics, made using Vite/React/Supabase WebApp, a web app designed for Paint cafe, made using Vite/React/Supabase
+Greez Eyewear WebApp, a web app designed for Greez, made using Vite/React/Supabase